JuPfu/hub75/README.md

 Have fun with adapting the source code or with implementing your own effects.

 Do not hesitate to contact me - I will gladly answer your questions!

+## Increased Perceptual Colour Depth (Temporal Dithering)

+The HUB75 driver outputs native 10-bit colour planes (R/G/B = 10 bits each) because the PIO/DMA pipeline currently packs one pixel (R = 10 bits/G = 10 bits/B = 10 bits) into a single 32-bit word.

+To improve perceived colour gradation beyond 10 bits per channel without changing the PIO/DMA format, the driver uses **temporal dithering** (an accumulator-based method):

+- Internally each pixel keeps a higher-precision accumulator (e.g. 18 bits).
+- Each frame we output the top 10 bits to the panel and retain the lower bits in the accumulator.
+- Over successive frames the lower bits average out, producing a perception closer to 12–14 bits of colour depth.

+**Pros**
+- Big visual improvement for gradients and subtle colours.
+- Negligible CPU overhead.

+**Cons**
+- Small extra RAM for accumulators.
+Memory usage for a 64x64 panel increases for about 48KB ( 64 x 64 * 3 * sizeof(uint32_t)).

 ## Brightness Control